SebastianMuller/animpdf/README.md

 ## "Installation"

 Download using 'Clone or download' above.
-The executables file for Linux, MacOS or Windows can be found in the corresponding directory.
+The executables files for Linux, MacOS or Windows can be found in the corresponding directory.
 They can be used directly.

 Alternatively, use the Python script from above.